cnebs/rh-bp/README.md

 These components include examples of state, effect, memo, and context hooks.

-Remove the components and reducer's switch cases to make a clean boilerplate.
+Remove the components, storeAPI's custom hooks, and reducer's switch cases to make a clean boilerplate.

 Use as a template for your own projects as needed.

 Use `npm run dev` to start.

+And please feel free to add issues for suggestions and bugs

 ___